Homesteading Family Logo

 One of our requirements when it comes to building a chicken tractor is that it needs to be durable.
 We don’t want to have to spend a lot of time each year fixing up our chicken tractors.

 Because of this, we chose to use a solid wood frame and metal roofing.
-You don’t necessarily need to build one as sturdy, but just know by using less expensive materials (such as PVC and tarp) that you’ll need to maintain your tractors year after year.
+You don’t necessarily need to build one as sturdy, but just know that by using less expensive materials (such as PVC and tarp) that you’ll need to maintain your tractors year after year.

 Roost & Nest Boxes